 Currently, there is no solution on the market that can proactively lock your home title the same way you can lock your credit.

 While locking your credit actually makes it harder for someone else to open an account in your name, what’s advertised as title lock insurance is often just a deed monitoring service that alerts you if a deed has been transferred out of your name — which is after the damage has already been done.

 In most counties, you can access this information for free online.
 Some local governments even offer complimentary property fraud alerts that call or email you whenever a document is filed that relates to your property.

-Instead of paying for a dedicated title lock insurance, consider signing up for free alerts or using a more comprehensive identity monitoring service product like ours.
+Instead of paying for a dedicated title lock insurance, consider signing up for free alerts or using a more comprehensive identity monitoring service that includes full-service restoration, like ours.

 In a house stealing scam, the deed may be forged, but the identity theft is very real.
 Luckily, so is our protection.